-Duchess speech today was exemplary as it shown the research Kate has done on the topic and how passionate she is about mental health issues.
+Duchess speech today was exemplary as it showed the research Catherine has done on the topic and how passionate she is about mental health issues.

-Moving towards today’s sartorial details almost 9 months pregnant Kate looked radiant in a vibrant Mint green bespoke Jenny Packham number.
+Moving towards today’s sartorial details almost 9 months pregnant Catherine looked radiant in a vibrant Mint green bespoke Jenny Packham number.